corrode/corrode.github.io/content/blog/composition/index.md

 * It's hard to test.
 The functions are tightly coupled to the file system.
 * It's hard to extend.
 Adding support for new input or output formats requires changing the `main` function.
-* The code feels very imperative.
+* The code still feels very imperative.
 * The code is not very reusable.
 For example, we can't use the `read_csv` function in other programs.